BklynIrish/plotly_challenge/README.md

 * Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.

-* You will need to modify the example gauge code to account for values ranging from 0 through 9.
+* I will need to modify the example gauge code to account for values ranging from 0 through 9.

 * Update the chart whenever a new sample is selected.